pulp/pulp/docs/sphinx/dev-guide/rest-api/event/crud.rst

 * :param:`notifier_type_id,str,one of the supported notifier type IDs`
 * :param:`notifier_config,object,configuration values the notifier will use when it handles an event`
-* :param:`event_types,list,list of event type IDs that this listener will handle`
+* :param:`event_types,list,list of event type IDs that this listener will handle. "*" matches all types`

 | :response_list:`_`